anxin16/Capstone-Project-3/Capstone_Report/readme.md

 **1.1 Logistic Regression**

-Logistic regression, despite its name, is a linear model for classification rather than regression.
+_Logistic regression_, despite its name, is a linear model for classification rather than regression.
 Logistic regression is also known in the literature as logit regression, maximum-entropy classification (MaxEnt) or the log-linear classifier.
 In this model, the probabilities describing the possible outcomes of a single trial are modeled using a logistic function.

 **1.2 Multinomial Naive Bayes**

-__Multinomial Naive Bayes__ implements the naive Bayes algorithm for multinomially distributed data, and is one of the two classic naive Bayes variants used in text classification (where the data are typically represented as word vector counts).
+_Multinomial Naive Bayes_ implements the naive Bayes algorithm for multinomially distributed data, and is one of the two classic naive Bayes variants used in text classification (where the data are typically represented as word vector counts).
 This algorithm is a special case of the popular naïve Bayes algorithm, which is used specifically for prediction and classification tasks where we have more than two classes.

 **1.3 Linear Support Vector Classification**

-Linear Support Vector Classification is similar to SVC with parameter kernel=’linear’, but implemented in terms of liblinear rather than libsvm, so it has more flexibility in the choice of penalties and loss functions and should scale better to large numbers of samples.
+_Linear Support Vector Classification_ is similar to SVC with parameter kernel=’linear’, but implemented in terms of liblinear rather than libsvm, so it has more flexibility in the choice of penalties and loss functions and should scale better to large numbers of samples.

 **1.4 SGD Classifier**